 “Yesterday we left that slum of a marina and went out on the hook – just the other side of Peanut Island.”

-I watched the digital reading: 9.2; 7.4, etc. Suddenly we were in 2 feet of water, so I screamed to Cap to STOP before we ran aground.
+I watched the digital reading: 9.2; 7.4; suddenly we were in 2 feet of water, so I screamed to Cap to STOP before we ran aground.

 “Don helped all day and he and (wife) Kelly were a great boost.
-We got a post from him and a perfect mahogany board from Doug (who refused a dime and) who left this morning with Dr. Pepper and Sue.""Boaters help one another.
-We have to - you never know when you might be in trouble."
+We got a post from him and a perfect mahogany board from Doug (who refused a dime), who left this morning with Suzie and Dr. Pepper."

-"The pulpit has to be completely rebuilt, which is what’s happening now.
+"The pulpit has to be completely rebuilt.
 The boat’s totally trashed – tools everywhere, sawdust, just junk, but I don’t care.
 The boat’s being fixed, and I don’t have to worry about the damned anchors for a while.
 My hands are healing.
 What a night!!
-But…we were close to shore; if the pulpit was going, it’s better now than in a storm.
+At least we were close to shore, so if the pulpit was going, it’s better now than in a storm.
 We have help and materials became available.
 All is OK.”
 Only cost us $1,000.

 Don't miss a chapter!
 Sign up to be notified through emails, no obligation, no sharing, no fooling.
 (Check your SPAM folder for confirmation).
 Thank you!